 Replacement of the Sherman Street Bridges

 The preliminary design work is now underway.
-Because of the complexity of project, the design and permitting phase will last through 2020, with construction expected to start in 2022.
-The construction phase will likely last two years, with closure of the bridges anticipated during the summer construction months.
-As plans are further developed, there will be a public informational meeting, probably either late 2019, or early 2020.
+Because of the complexity of the project, the design and permitting phase will last through 2020, with construction expected to start in 2022.
+The construction phase will likely last two years, with the closure of the bridges anticipated during the summer construction months.
+As plans are further developed, there will be a public informational meeting, and handouts in late 2019.

 Rehabilitation of the Sunnyside Street Bridge